Azure-Samples/Machine-Learning-Operationalization/documentation/operationalization-overview.md

 Azure Machine Learning Operationalization is a component of the Azure CLI that enables operationalization of models that use the CNTK, SPARK, and Python machine learning platforms.

+You can use the Operationalization CLIs from the Vienna desktop app (File->Open Command-Line Interface) or install the CLIs direclty from the command line.

 ## Basic Concepts

 ### Local and cluster modes

-Azure MLO provides two deployment modes: local and cluster.
+Azure ML Operationalization provides two deployment modes: local and cluster.

 Local mode deployments run in docker containers on your local computer, whether that is your personal machine or a VM running on Azure.
 You can use local mode for development and testing.